 - The vocabulary is really abstract – I cannot connect it to anything I know.

 - I confuse the very basic words like YOU (kamu) and ME (aku), and I keep saying BOAT (kepal) instead of WHEN (kepan).

 - The verbs are really confusing as they all seem to be the same, like USE (menggunakan) and SEARCH (menemukan).

-- The word order is sometimes weird, like in
+- The word order is sometimes very unexpected and unnatural for me

 All of that becomes really problematic when I try to speak to local people, like in the shop or the launderette.
 Sometimes I become so nervous that I just produce unintelligible language.